Fine-tune with the API or CLI

 "rejected":

-The model takes all content within messages as input, and DPO trains the model on the positive and negative feedback for User Input 3.
+The model uses all content within messages as input.
+DPO then trains the model to prefer the chosen response over the rejected response for the final user input.

-The "chosen" module of a single training data entry supports the "loss_weight" parameter, which is used to set the relative importance of that entry during training.
+The "chosen" module of a single training data sample supports the "loss_weight" parameter, which sets the relative importance of that sample during training.
 (The valid range is 0.0 to 1.0, where a larger value indicates higher importance.)

-This is an invitation-only parameter.
+This is a beta parameter.
 To use it, please contact your account manager.

 "chosen":